-Tips and actionable items to help you reach your goals so that you have success in all areas of your life.
-You deserve it!
+Tips and actionable items to help you manage your mindset and achieve your goals so that you have success in all areas of your life.
+You deserve it and I am here cheering you on!!!

 As Simon Sinek said, “A boss has the title, a leader has the people”.
 I agree with this completely.
 Bosses are caught up in their ego, while leaders are caught up in the success of their employees.
 Leadership is about how someone interacts with their team and inspires them to join together to work towards a common goal.
 Every member of a team should feel like they have a voice and that they are leaders in some way and leaders should be concerned with impact, not status.